starburstdata/ih-hackathon-2025/examples/agents_ux/video_games_sales_assistant_with_amazon_bedrock_agents/README.md

 The **user interaction workflow** operates as follows:

-- The React web application sends user business questions to the Amazon Bedrock Agent
+- The web application sends user business questions to the Amazon Bedrock Agent
 - The agent (powered by Claude 3.5 Haiku) processes natural language and determines when to execute database queries
 - Lambda functions execute SQL queries against the Aurora PostgreSQL database and send the results back to the agent, which formulates an answer to the question
 - After the agent's response is received by the web application, the raw data query results are retrieved from the DynamoDB table to display both the answer and the corresponding records